 - Public records requests for fewer than 20 pages of copies or for records that are readily available in electronic format and can be emailed or easily downloaded will be processed as quickly as equipment and personnel resources allow.

 - For requests of greater scope, you will be notified when and where the copies, computer files or reports can be picked up.
-We respond to all requests for public records within three business days following receipt of the request in our office.
+We attempt to acknowledge all requests for public records within three business days following receipt of the request in our office.

-- We will respond to non-routine requests--either due to large volume or extensive research--by including a statement that indicates:
+- We will respond to —larger or more complex requests by providing a statement that indicates:

 - an estimated number of business days needed to satisfy the request

 - an estimated cost if copies are requested

 - an identification of any items within the request that may be exempt from disclosure

 - All public records request denials will include an explanation.
 If portions of a record are public and portions are exempt and need to be redacted, the non-redacted portions of the records will be released, and the redactions will be explained.